Langhalsdino/Kubernetes-GPU-Guide/README.md

 **Worker**

-+ Ubuntu 16.04 with root access
++ Ubuntu 16.04
-    - I used a Google Compute Engine VM-Instance with NVIDIA GPUs
-+ SSH access
++ SSH access with sudo user
++ Internet access
-+ ufw deactivated
++ ufw deactivated (not recommended, but for ease of use)
 + Enabled Ports (udp and tcp)
     - 6443, 443

-**About security**: Of course some kind of firewall should be enabled if you want to use this in production - ufw is disabled for reasons of simplicity.
-Setting Kubernetes up for actual production workload should of course involve enabling some kind of firewall like ufw, iptables or e.g. the firewall of your cloud provider.
-Also note that setting up a cluster in the cloud may be more complicated.
-Your cloud provider usually offers a firewall on its own which is separate from the host level firewall.
-You may have to deactivate ufw and also enable the rules for the cloud providers firewall to make the steps in this document work!

 ### Setup instructions
 These instruction cover my experience on Ubuntu 16.04 and may or may not be suited to transfer to other OS’s.

-I have created two scripts that fully initiate the master and worker node as described below.
-If you want to take the fast track, just use the scripts.
-Otherwise I recommend to read the step by step instructions.
+I have created two scripts that fully initiate the master and worker node as described bellow.
+If you want to take the fast track, just use them.
+Otherwise, i recommended to read the step by step instructions.

 <h4>Fast Track - Setup script</h4>

-Ok, let's take the fast track.
-Copy the corresponding scripts on your [master](scripts/init-master.sh) and [workers](scripts/init-worker.sh) / [workers-with-cuda](scripts/init-worker-with-cuda.sh).<br>
+Ok, lets take the fast track.
+Copy the corresponding scripts on your master and workers.</br>
+Furthermore make sure that your setup fits into my constraints.

 **MASTER NODE**

-Execute the [initialization script](scripts/init-master.sh) and remember the token 😉 <br>
+Execute the initialization script and remember the token 😉 <br/>
-The token will look like this: ```--token f38242.e7f3XXXXXXXXe231e```.
+The token will look like this: ```—token f38242.e7f3XXXXXXXXe231e```.

 ```
 chmod +x init-master.sh